qd-cae/qd-cae-python/README.md

 **The API changed a little bit (see below)**

 The whole C++ Python API was rewritten with pybind11 because the old interface took too much maintenance.
+This change makes it easier to implement further developmens.
 The code was also modernized to C++14.
 Speed is slightly better.

 Note that the API changed a little bit, which may happen for a software with a version below 1.0.0!
+This will not be done often, so don't worry.

 [compilation](#Compilation) in general is now simpler:
   - Boost as dependency was removed from the project (yay)